Turns out, social media is a pain in the ass.

 The typical social tactic looks something like this: join social network, build audience, send marketing messages, repeat.
 However, as many of our peers are discovering, this format is challenging to scale and even more difficult to leverage.

-The idea that you can supplement marketing with social media is often cited, but rarely executed.
+The idea that you can , but rarely executed.

 The very core of what social strategy means is starting to change, thanks in part to the development of two other trends.
 Namely, the creative newsroom and influencer marketing.